Burn Notice Characters

 Omar Hernandez (Jacob Vargas)

 The altruistic leader of a neighborhood gang in Little Dominica who was mainly protecting the people and caring for their needs by hijacking warehouses full of cough-medicine and the like.
 He was fending off a neighboring gang leader named Vega when MW came to find a child-predator named Rincon under the cover-ID of “Lewis.”
 Together, they captured Ricon and restored the balance of power in the neighborhood, although it first required a little persuasion.
-Current location: At large.

 Seen in episodes: 39